FIAF Cataloguing and Documentation Commission Workshop:

 Registration

-Applications for registration will be open between 1 and 20 April 2025.
+Applications for registration are open until 20 April 2025.
+Please fill in and submit this online form.
+Note that if you are a member of the FIAF community and are logged in to the FIAF website, some of your data will already be filled in when you access the form.
 Successful candidates will be notified by email by 25 April.
 The course is offered free of charge and includes lunches and coffee breaks.
 Participants are expected to make their own travel and accommodation arrangements.
 Note that the course will be limited to 40 participants.

 FIAF will offer some financial assistance to a limited number of participants, to cover part of their travel and accommodation costs.
 More information will be available when registrations open.